Communities are waiting on billions in disaster funding from the Trump administration

 The delays at FEMA are significantly longer than normal, even for an agency known to be administratively slow, according to emergency managers from half a dozen states.
 FEMA reports show funding disbursal slowed beginning in June last year.
 In late February, FEMA released over $5 billion in recovery funds.
 Prior to that, the agency's public assistance backlog was more than $14 billion, according to internal FEMA data.
 NPR confirmed the data with several states awaiting funds.

-"People are hurting in Western North Carolina from the most significant storm they've ever experienced," North Carolina Senator Thom Tillis said at a Congressional hearing questioning Noem about her review policy in March.
+"People are hurting in Western North Carolina from the most significant storm they've ever experienced," North Carolina Sen. Thom Tillis said at a congressional hearing questioning Noem about her review policy in March.
 "I have reason to believe that you're violating the law either knowingly or unknowingly."

 FEMA has lost thousands of employees since Trump took office and has been affected by recent government shutdowns.
 Trump has said that FEMA should be eliminated or significantly scaled down, shifting more disaster response to states.
 He appointed a 12-person FEMA Review Council to suggest reforms for the agency.
 While its final report has not been released, leaked drafts of previous versions show the panel may recommend shrinking the agency staff even further.

-The Trump administration also cancelled another major grant program for disaster preparation, known as Building Resilient Infrastructure and Communities, because the program was "focused on 'climate change' initiatives and riddled with inefficiencies," according to a FEMA statement.
-A judge recently ordered that the program be reinstated, though the agency has not said when the cancelled funds might be restored.
+The Trump administration also canceled another major grant program for disaster preparation, known as Building Resilient Infrastructure and Communities, because the program was "focused on 'climate change' initiatives and riddled with inefficiencies," according to a FEMA statement.
+A judge recently ordered that the program be reinstated, though the agency has not said when the canceled funds might be restored.

 Research shows that investing ahead of disasters saves money in the long run, since it can prevent costly damage and repairs.
 As the climate gets hotter, communities are facing more intense weather events, like hurricanes, floods and storms that produce heavier rainfall.